Use Liquibase with PostgreSQL on AWS RDS

 The latest version of Liquibase has a pre-installed driver for this database in the liquibase/internal/lib directory, so you don't need to install it yourself.

-If you use Maven, you must instead include the driver JAR as a dependency in your pom.xml file.
+To use Liquibase with Maven, you must instead include the driver JAR(s) as a dependency in your pom.xml file.
+Using this information, Maven automatically downloads the driver JAR from Maven Central when you build your project.

 <dependency>